DriftOS/fastify-starter/docs/ARCHITECTURE.md

 ## Golden Orchestrator Pattern

-The Golden Orchestrator pattern structures complex business logic as a pipeline of pure operations, providing automatic performance tracking, error handling, and testability.
+The Golden Orchestrator pattern structures complex business logic as a pipeline of single-responsibility operations, providing automatic performance tracking, error handling, and testability.

 ---